WebAssembly/spec/md-proto/WebAssembly.md

    memory space is to be visible outside the module.

 **Validation:**
- - If present, the maximum size is checked to be at least the initial size.
+ - If present, the maximum size is required to be at least the initial size.
- - If present, if the maximum size multiplied by the [page size](#pages) would be unrepresentable in an unsigned `iPTR`, validation fails.
+ - If present, if the index of any byte in a linear memory with the maximum size would be unrepresentable in an unsigned `iPTR`, validation fails.

 TODO: Define `iPTR` in this context.
 Should Memory Sections have a wasm32 vs wasm64 flag?